naturerobots/mesh_navigation/README.md

+This branch preserves the latest ROS1 (`noetic`) state.
+It is not longer being actively developed.
+For the latest code state (ROS2), check out the [active branch](https://github.com/naturerobots/mesh_navigation).

 # Mesh Navigation

 The *Mesh Navigation* bundle provides software for efficient robot navigation on 2D manifolds, which are represented in 3D as triangle meshes.
 It enables safe navigation in various complex outdoor environments by using a modularly extensible